Keyboard shortcuts

 }

-Our user interface should be a widget tree: lets use a column layout over the count and [a row layout over the buttons].
+Our user interface should be a widget tree: lets use a row! of buttons and a column! layout for the top-level UI tree:

 #![allow(unused)]